prettycode/Date.shortDateFormat.js/README.md

 This script is designed to aid in localizing and parsing localized dates, though it can easily be used for other formatting needs unrelated specifically to localization.

-It creates a `Date.prototype.toShortDateFormat` for converting `Date` objects to date-only strings according to a specified format, like so:
+It creates a `Date.prototype.toShortDateFormat` function for converting `Date` objects to date-only strings according to a specified format, like so:

     var dateOnlyString = new Date().toShortDateFormat("yyyy-mm-dd");